bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Find an empty product that needs to be restocked.

 **Step 2:** Grab a box from the staff room.
-The storage room can be found near the Vision Center.

 **Step 3:** Go back to the empty product.

-**Step 4:** Click or touch the empty product notification.
-Your box should be unequipped.
+**Step 4:** Equip your box.
+Hold "E" for a few seconds after you've equipped your box.

-**Step 5:** The item will automatically restock once you click the shelf.
+**Step 5:** The item will automatically restock, and you will earn one point for restocking.

 ### Supervision
 {:.text-blue-000}